How to write a business plan

 Business planning is essential for the success of any business.
 A business plan provides direction, keeps you on track and is usually a requirement when you seek finance.
 Read Why do I need a business plan to find out how writing a business plan can assist your business.

-Once you've read Before starting a business plan and conducted research into the feasibility of your new business you're ready to write your plan.
+Once you've read Before writing your plan and conducted research into the feasibility of your new business you're ready to write your plan.

-We have a number of free templates and downloads to help you get started.
+We have a number of free templates and tools to help you get started.

 This section is based on our free business template and guide and steps through the various areas and information you need to include in your business plan.
 Your business plan may vary from this depending on the type and structure of your business.